-Income tax expense of \$32.7 million in 2018 represented a 58.9% effective tax rate for 2018, compared with \$102.9 million for 2017 that represented an effective tax rate of 144.9%.
-In 2018, we changed our historical repatriation strategy.
+Income tax expense of \$3.8 million in 2019 represented a 14.1% effective tax rate for 2019, compared with \$32.7 million for 2018 representing an effective tax rate of 58.9%.
+The higher tax rate in 2018 is the result of changing our historical repatriation strategy.
 We have historically asserted our intention to indefinitely reinvest undistributed foreign earnings.
-We no longer consider these earnings to be indefinitely reinvested in our foreign subsidiaries.
-As a result of this change in assertion for undistributed earnings prior to December 31, 2017, we recorded a net tax expense of \$21.6 million consisting of tax expense of \$30.8 million relating to foreign withholding taxes from Asia and a net benefit of \$9.2 million for U.S. foreign tax credits to offset the foreign taxes paid during 2018.
-In addition, we also have recorded applicable U.S state income tax expense net of federal benefits related to the cash repatriation.
-Also during 2018, we incurred a net \$4.4 million benefit associated with finalizing the provisional impact of the U.S. Tax Reform as required by SAB 118.
-In 2017, we incurred a net estimated tax expense of \$97.7 million due to the one-time mandatory transition tax on the deemed repatriation of undistributed foreign earnings and the remeasurement of U.S. deferred tax assets and liabilities as a result of the U.S. Tax Reform.
-Also during 2017, we recorded a \$1.7 million excess tax benefit for stock based compensation.
-Excluding these tax items, the effective tax rate would have been 13.1% in 2018 compared to 9.6% in 2017, primarily due to the U.S. Tax Reform implementation of the Global Intangible Low Taxes Income (GILTI) tax provision effective January 1, 2018.
+We no longer consider all these earnings to be indefinitely reinvested in our foreign subsidiaries.
+As a result of this change in assertion for undistributed earnings prior to December 31, 2017, we recorded during 2018 a net tax expense of \$21.6 million consisting of \$30.8 million relating to foreign withholding taxes from Asia and a net benefit of \$9.2 million for U.S. foreign tax credits to offset the foreign taxes paid during 2018.
+In addition, we also recorded applicable U.S. state income tax expense net of federal benefits related to the cash repatriation and we incurred a net \$4.4 million benefit associated with finalizing the provisional impact of the U.S. Tax Reform as required by SAB 118.
+Excluding these tax items, the effective tax rate would have been 13.1% in 2018 compared to 14.1% in 2019.

-We have been granted certain tax incentives, including tax holidays, for our subsidiaries in China, Malaysia and Thailand that will expire at various dates, unless extended or otherwise renegotiated, through 2018 in China, 2021 in Malaysia, and 2028 in Thailand.
-We expect to submit an application for a new tax incentive in China during the second half of 2019.
+We have been granted certain tax incentives, including tax holidays, for our subsidiaries in Malaysia and Thailand that will expire at various dates, unless extended or otherwise renegotiated, through 2021 in Malaysia and 2028 in Thailand.
 See Note 10 to the Consolidated Financial Statements in Item 8 of this Report.

-Net Income (Loss)
+Net Income

-We reported a net income of \$22.8 million, or \$0.49 per diluted share for 2018, compared with a net loss of \$31.9 million, or \$0.64 per diluted share, for 2017.
-The net increase of \$70.2 million in 2018 is primarily the result of the tax expense related to the effects of the 2017 U.S. Tax Reform discussed above.
+We reported a net income of \$23.4 million, or \$0.60 per diluted share for 2019, compared with a net income of \$22.8 million, or \$0.49 per diluted share, for 2018.
+The net increase of \$0.6 million in 2019 is primarily the result of items discussed above.